tuongduy10/ecommerce-webapp/README.md

 ## Models

-Set "ECommerce.Data" as start up project before generating or updating models.
+Set "ECommerce.Data" as a start up project before generating or updating models.

 Generate model classes from database: